Advice for clinically extremely vulnerable

 Recent clinical studies have shown that children and young people are at very low risk of serious illness if they catch the virus.
 Therefore, they are no longer considered to be clinically extremely vulnerable and should continue to follow the same guidance as everyone else.
 However, if your child has been advised to isolate or reduce their social contact for short periods of time due to the nature of their medical condition or treatment, rather than because of the pandemic, you should continue to follow the advice of your child's specialist.

 You can contact the NHS Volunteer Responder scheme for help collecting shopping, medicine or other essential supplies, or just for someone to talk to.
-You can call them free on 0808 1963646.
+You can call them free on 0808 196 3646 between 8am and 8pm.

-If you are concerned that you will still need help during the lockdown period, please fill out our online form or email firstname.lastname@example.org.
+Alternatively, you can contact us if you are concerned or need help, please fill out our online form or email email@example.com.